Welcome to our website!

 Department Head, Folk Studies and Anthropology

-Student Handbook (A handbook made for students by students with a huge range of helpful information about Bowling Green, WKU, Folk Studies, and Nashville.)
+Student Handbook (A handbook made for students by students with a range of helpful information about Bowling Green, WKU, and Folk Studies)